Furnished apartments in Berlin Charlottenburg

-Living, going out, shopping, in Charlottenburg is stylish.
-Exclusive and good bourgeois, yet younger and less stuffy than a few years ago.
+Living, going out and shopping in Charlottenburg is stylish.
+Exclusive and bourgeois, yet younger and less stuffy than a few years ago.

 In Charlottenburg, your dreams of living come true.
 Charlottenburg was once the richest city in Prussia, before it was incorporated into Berlin in 1920.

 As early as the 19th and early 20th centuries, both the wealthy and the avant-garde - artists, intellectuals and writers - were drawn to the West.
 Far away from the factories and the bad air.
 Before World War I, 120 millionaires lived on Kudamm.

 Many streets with splendid old buildings were built, which still characterize the landscape in many parts of Charlottenburg today.